amclain/amx-lib-bss/README.md

 amx-lib-bss

 This library contains the code to interface with BSS Soundweb London devices, like the BLU series products.
+It pairs well with [amx-lib-volume](https://github.com/amclain/amx-lib-volume).

 It is assumed the developer has read the Soundweb London Interface Kit documentation ([London DI Kit.pdf](http://www.jands.com.au/__data/assets/pdf_file/0009/38475/London_DI_Kit_v2.pdf))